 - CAT-ASVAB - Computer Adaptive Test - ASVAB.
 In this version, there are ten subtests as mentioned above.

 - P&P-ASVAB - Paper & Pencil - ASVAB.
 In this version of the test, there are nine subtests; the Shop Information and Auto Information subtests are combined to form one subtest and it is called Auto & Shop Information (AS).

-As mentioned earlier, ASVAB Mechanical Comprehension falls under the science domain.
+As mentioned earlier, the Mechanical Comprehension sub-test falls under the science domain.
 This subtest measures the candidate's knowledge of mechanical and physical principles and the ability to solve simple mechanical problems.
-The level of the questions in the ASVAB Mechanical Comprehension pertains to the high school syllabus
+The level of the questions in this sub-test pertains to the high school syllabus

-In the CAT-ASVAB Mechanical Comprehension, there are 16 questions that should be answered in 20 minutes and in the P&P version, there are 25 questions that should be answered in 19 minutes.
+In the computerized version of the examination, the Mechanical Comprehension sub-test comprises 16 questions that should be answered in 20 minutes and in the P&P version, there are 25 questions that should be answered in 19 minutes.

 Significance of Mechanical Comprehension

 to decide whether the candidates have the aptitude and ability to work

 in the mechanical, scientific or technical jobs in the U.S. Military.